OpenEvalProject/evals/manuscripts/elife-85755/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/009eqmr18 Department of Physiology, Biophysics, and Neurosciences; Center for Research and Advanced Studies of the National Polytechnic Institute (Cinvestav) Mexico City Mexico
+1. Department of Physiology, Biophysics, and Neurosciences; Center for Research and Advanced Studies of the National Polytechnic Institute (Cinvestav) Mexico City Mexico ([ROR:009eqmr18](https://ror.org/009eqmr18))
 2. Interdisciplinary Polytechnic Unit of Biotechnology of the National Polytechnic Institute Mexico City Mexico
-3. https://ror.org/04gyf1771 Department of Developmental and Cell Biology and Center for Complex Biological Systems, University of California, Irvine Irvine United States
+3. Department of Developmental and Cell Biology and Center for Complex Biological Systems, University of California, Irvine Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))

 † Corresponding author

 ## Abstract

 Understanding the principles underlying the design of robust, yet flexible patterning systems is a key problem in developmental biology.
 In the Drosophila wing, Hedgehog (Hh) signaling determines patterning outputs using dynamical properties of the Hh gradient.
-In particular, the pattern of collier ( col ) is established by the steady-state Hh gradient, whereas the pattern of decapentaplegic ( dpp ), is established by a transient gradient of Hh known as the Hh overshoot.
+In particular, the pattern of collier (col) is established by the steady-state Hh gradient, whereas the pattern of decapentaplegic (dpp), is established by a transient gradient of Hh known as the Hh overshoot.
 Here, we use mathematical modeling to suggest that this dynamical interpretation of the Hh gradient results in specific robustness and precision properties.
-For instance, the location of the anterior border of col , which is subject to self-enhanced ligand degradation is more robustly specified than that of dpp to changes in morphogen dosage, and we provide experimental evidence of this prediction.
+For instance, the location of the anterior border of col, which is subject to self-enhanced ligand degradation is more robustly specified than that of dpp to changes in morphogen dosage, and we provide experimental evidence of this prediction.
 However, the anterior border of dpp expression pattern, which is established by the overshoot gradient is much more precise to what would be expected by the steady-state gradient.
 Therefore, the dynamical interpretation of Hh signaling offers tradeoffs between robustness and precision to establish tunable patterning properties in a target-specific manner.

 ## Introduction